-3.1.2.1.2 For the purposes of the examination of DUS, UPOV encourages cooperation between variety collectors (see section 3.2.2) including, in particular, the exchange of information and living plant material for the examination of distinctness.
-However, in the particular case of parent lines submitted as a part of the examination of a candidate hybrid variety, living plant material should only be made available to other variety collectors in such a way that the legitimate interests of the breeder would be safeguarded.
+3.1.2.2.2 For the purposes of the examination of DUS, UPOV encourages cooperation between variety collectors (see section 3.2.2 [cross ref.]) including, in particular, the exchange of information and living plant material for the examination of distinctness.
+However, in the particular case of parent lines submitted as a part of the examination of a

-- 3.1.2.1.3 Variety collectors are important sources of verified living plant material (see section 3.1.2.2).
+3.1.2.2.3 Variety collectors are important sources of verified living plant material.
 However, in some circumstances there may be limitations in respect to the amount of material available from such sources.
 In these situations, small quantities of material can, nevertheless, enable the requesting authority to verify material from other sources: e.g. to verify the identity of material obtained on the market, before its incorporation in the variety collection.

-Breeders are also an important source of living plant material and cooperation with breeders is encouraged (see section 3.2.3). - 3.1.2.1.4 As explained in Section 2.1, it may not always be possible to obtain suitable living plant material.
-In such a case, the variety cannot be included in the variety collection and other means of examining distinctness, as set out in Section 2.2 should be followed.
-However, in the case of a protected plant variety, the inability of the breeder to make living plant material available may be considered in relation to Article 22(1) of the 1991 Act of the UPOV Convention which states that: - "(b) Furthermore, each Contracting Party may cancel a breeder's right granted by it if, after being requested to do so and within a prescribed period, - (i) the breeder does not provide the authority with the information, documents or material deemed necessary for verifying the maintenance of the variety, ... "
+3.1.2.2.4 Breeders are an important source of living plant material and cooperation with breeders is encouraged (see section 3.2.3 [cross ref.]).
+In particular, for protected varieties, breeders have a particular incentive to maintain their varieties since lack of maintenance of a variety may lead to the cancellation of the plant breeder's right.

-3.1.2.2 Verification
+3.1.2.3 Verification

-- 3.1.2.2.1 When new living plant material is introduced into the collection, it should, as far as possible, be verified that it conforms to the variety.
-Inadequate verification of the material of the varieties in the variety collection may lead to an incorrect conclusion on distinctness of candidate varieties, with negative consequences for the plant breeder's rights granted. - 3.1.2.2.2 In seed-propagated varieties, for example, the identity of new living plant material can be verified by conducting side-by-side plot comparisons between the material in the collection and the new material.
+3.1.2.3.1 When new living plant material is introduced into the collection, it should, as appropriate, be verified that it conforms to the variety.
+Inadequate verification of the material of the varieties in the variety collection may lead to an incorrect conclusion on distinctness of candidate varieties, with negative consequences for the plant breeder's rights granted.

+3.1.2.3.2 In seed-propagated varieties, for example, the identity of new living plant material can be verified by conducting side-by-side plot comparisons between the material in the collection and the new material.
 In vegetatively propagated species, the new material can be tested against the variety description and in cases where there are plants in the collection, the verification can be performed before the removal of those plants.
 In cases where the living plant material is not maintained by the variety collector, or where it is not possible to make a direct comparison with existing material in the variety collection, the material should, where possible, be checked against the description produced by the variety collector or the official description of the variety.
+In other cases, the material should be checked against other appropriate descriptions, for example plant registers or commercial catalogues.

+3.1.2.3.3 It may be appropriate for other features of the new living plant material, apart from identity, to be tested, for example its phytosanitary status, or its viability and germination capacity.

+3.1.2.4 Maintenance conditions

-In other cases, the material should be checked against other appropriate descriptions, for example plant registers or commercial catalogues. - 3.1.2.2.3 It may be appropriate for other features of the new living plant material, apart from identity, to be tested, for example its phytosanitary status, or its viability and germination capacity. - 3.1.2.3 Maintenance of living plant material by the variety collector 1 - 3.1.2.3.1 [...]^a The maintenance requirements depend on the type of living plant material stored: seeds, whole plants, plant tissue in micro-propagation, etc. Appropriate measures should be taken to ensure that, as far as possible, the maintenance conditions do not influence the expression of the characteristics of the variety in the growing tests or other trials in such a way as to affect the assessment of distinctness.
+3.1.2.4.1 The maintenance requirements depend on the type of living plant material stored: seeds, whole plants, plant tissue in micro-propagation, etc. Appropriate measures should be taken to ensure that, as far as possible, the maintenance conditions do not influence the expression of the characteristics of the variety in the growing tests or other trials in such a way as to affect the assessment of distinctness.
 For example, in the case of plants maintained by micropropagation, it may be necessary to grow the plants for a sufficient period to ensure that the material of all the varieties in the growing test are at a comparable stage of development.